The Arctic

 Climate Emergency Institute

-Arctic snow& sea ice albedo cooling
+Arctic snow& sea ice albedo feedback - less cooling

 This albedo cooling effect keeps the Arctic frozen and keeps the enormous pool of Far North and Arctic carbon safely cold and frozen.
 The shiny white snow and sea ice reflect incoming solar energy back out to space.